 ARTHUR BROADBERRY CHAIR OF GOVERNORS

-I currently work as a management consultant in engineering and construction industries.
-In nearly 40 years in construction I have worked as an Operational Director, Engineering Director and Health & Safety Director with leading contractors in the railway industry.
-I now specialize in the building of collaborative capability between client and contractor businesses.
+I currently work as a management consultant specialising in the building of collaborative working relationships between client and contractors across the civil engineering and construction sectors.
+My working background includes roles as Operational Director, Engineering Director and Health & Safety Director with leading contractors in the railway industry.

 I have been involved with St Cyprian’s since it opened in 2000.
 Both my children have attended here from Reception to Year 6.
 They have been extremely happy and are achieving their goals.